jarnix/ai-terminal-powershell/README.md

 ## Why a script and not a "terminal plugin"?

 Windows Terminal can't do this on its own — it's only an emulator that draws whatever shell runs inside it.
 Its extension API (fragments) adds profiles, themes, and settings, but it has **no hook for intercepting what you type.** That logic belongs in the shell.
-HashPrompt uses [PSReadLine](https://learn.microsoft.com/en-us/powershell/module/psreadline/) to override the Enter key: it reads the input buffer before PowerShell parses it, and reroutes any `#`-prefixed line to the model.
+This uses [PSReadLine](https://learn.microsoft.com/en-us/powershell/module/psreadline/) to override the Enter key: it reads the input buffer before PowerShell parses it, and reroutes any `#`-prefixed line to the model.
 (As a bonus, PowerShell normally treats `#` as a comment — but because the hook fires *before* parsing, the line never reaches the comment logic.)

 ## Features